Driving in Wallis and Futuna–

 Wallis Islands group (also known as ʻUvea,) The main Island is with a population of 10,000.
 Mata-Utu s the capital of Wallis and Futuna, and is on Wallis Island.

 Wallis Island has 120km of roads, most of which are paved.
 Most of the villages are on Wallis’ east coast from Halalo to Vailala, which has a paved road along its length .
-All the main villages on Futuna can be accessed on paved but rough roads.Driving is on the right hand side of the road and is a laidback affair, with little traffic.
+All the main villages on Futuna can be accessed on paved but rough roads.Driving is generally a laidback affair, with little traffic, though there is a problem with drink driving, especially at weekends.
 You should expect unlit roads though with the usual hazards of night driving including animals and pedestrians in the road.

 Wallis and Futuna Car Rental